swaptacular/swpt_accounts/protocol.rst

 debtor_id : int64
    The ID of the debtor.

-sender_creditor_id : int64
+creditor_id : int64
    Along with ``debtor_id``, identifies the sender's account.

 recipient : string
    A string which (along with ``debtor_id``) globally identifies the recipient's account.
 Different server implementations may use different formats for this string.
-Note that ``sender_creditor_id`` is an ID which is recognizable only by the system that created the sender's account.
+Note that ``creditor_id`` is an ID which is recognizable only by the system that created the sender's account.
 This identifier (along with ``debtor_id``), on the other hand, MUST provide enough information to globally identify the recipient's account (an IBAN for example).